 First let's understand how Tax Abatement and Tax Increment Financing (TIF) work.
 Currently, an undeveloped property in Shakopee with no buildings pays $1000 in taxes.
 Now let us suppose company "X" wishes to build a $50-million widget company.
 As an incentive to do so the company is granted 100% tax abatement for 10 years.
-Company X will still pay the city original "undeveloped" $1000 tax.
-Here's where the legal book comes in.
+Company X will still pay the city's original "undeveloped" $1000 tax.
+Here's where the legal numbers-juggling comes in.
 Company X pays the tax on the $50-million worth of improvements for the next 10 years but that money is refunded back to company X to cover projects, usually infrastrature.
 Certainly a worthwhile inducement to locate an income-producing company in Shakopee.

 Looking more closely the city gets to use the $50-million building as equity towards the city's overall worth which is called "tax capacity" and some people say this is good.
 Really?
 Then I say if this is so good why not abate the taxes on ALL household improvements that increase property values because, after all, the city still gets the increased tax capacity on a home's increased value, right?
 Except we don't do that, so maybe it's not as good as some folks would have us believe.

 Now, let's look at what we the people get from Tax Abatement and TIF.
 We get to pay the general levy taxes the business is not paying.
 We do that in the form of we get to pay for any additional roads needed by the business, and we get to pay for police/fire/street workers and equipment that might be needed because of the business or high density apartment developments.
 You can see the future financial impact from the graphs on my tax page.

 To be fair, I have supported some Tax Abatement/TIF projects.
 I am not totally against it.
 I'm certainly in favor of bringing more jobs to Shakopee.
 However, for the kind of Abatement/TIF we're offering, the jobs need to be high paying jobs.
 Let me give you an example.